MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/purchasing-how-process-purchase-returns-cancellations.md

 ## <a name="to-create-a-replacement-purchase-order-from-a-purchase-return-order"></a>To create a replacement purchase order from a purchase return order

-You may agree with your supplier that they compensate you for a purchased item by replacing the item.
+You may agree with your vendor that they compensate you for a purchased item by replacing the item.
 The replacement item can be the same or it can be different.
-This situation could occur if the supplier mistakenly shipped the wrong item.
+This situation could occur if the vendor mistakenly shipped the wrong item.

 1. On the **Purchase Return Order** page for an active return process, on an empty line, make a negative entry for the replacement item by inserting a negative amount in the **Quantity** field.
 2. Choose the **Move Negative Lines** action.